Vatican Railway: Railway station

 The Vatican City railway station (in Italian, Stazione Città del Vaticano or Stazione Vaticana) is the only railway station of the Vatican Railway.
-It was built approximately 20 m from the Entrance Gateway by architect Giuseppe Momo.
+It was built approximately 20 m from the Entrance Gateway and designed by architect Giuseppe Momo.
 Construction began on 3 April 1929, and the station began operation in 1933.
 Its simple white, Italian marble design was described by writer H. V. Morton as "more like a branch of the Barclay Bank in London."
 The station building is composed of white marble, and its dimensions are 61 x 21.5 m.
 The central body is 16.85 m tall and the lateral ones 5.95 m tall.
 Part of the station building continues in use as passenger station and goods (rail freight) office, whilst part now houses the Vatican numismatic and philatelic museum.

 The railway station also houses the small Vatican duty-free department store, a private facility open only to Vatican subjects and diplomats.